hsnlab/escape/pox/ext/doc/source/index.rst

 The ESCAPEv2 checks this file at every start, and update/override the internal config if it's necessary.

-The config file can be changed during start with the ``--config`` initial parameter.
+The config file path can be changed during start with the ``--config`` initial parameter.

 The additional config can be added only in JSON format, but the structure of the